lazzarello/griftblog/_posts/2023-12-27-bark-gpu-benchmarks.md

+---
---- layout: post
+layout: post
 title:  "GPU Benchmarks with Bark"
 date:  2023-12-27 14:11:32-0800
+categories:
+  - TTS
+  - research
-categories: TTS, research, genAI
+  - genAI
 ---

 ## What is Bark?